Modularity of trianguline Galois representations

 \subsection{Galois deformation rings}

-Let $\F$ be a finite field of characteristic $p$, and let $G$ be a profinite group satisfying Mazur's condition $\Phi_p$.
+Let $\E/\Q_p$ be a finite extension, with ring of integers $\O_E$, uniformizer $\varpi_E$, and residue field $\F$, and let $G$ be a profinite group satisfying Mazur's condition $\Phi_p$.
 The two cases we will be most interested in are $G=\Gal_K$ and $G=\Gal_{F,S}$, where $K$ is a finite extension of $\Q_p$, and $F$ is a number field, and $S$ is a set of places of $F$.

 Suppose we have a continuous homomorphism $\overline\rho:G\rightarrow \GL_d(\F)$.
 Then we may construct the univeral framed deformation ring $R_{\overline\rho}^\square$, which pro-represents the functor